 However, the character can build a family, which in turn will cause them to pass their skills on and have their legacy continue.
 Alternatively, the Companions they travel with can also be used to pass the skills onto.
 Just keep in mind that the game features permadeath so dying young is not going to leave much of a legacy.

 All of this will be happening in a persistent world where multiplayer will be possible.
-Speaking of the world, Eden Falling's Steam page mentions 30,000 locations.
+Speaking of the world, mentions 30,000 locations.
 There is no way of knowing how big they will be or how long we will stay in them but if we assume there is enough content in each to keep us around for half an hour on average, it would take 625 days to go through all the locations.
 In other words, it's more than half a year worth of time.